 Battles have been fought over them, history has been forever changed by them, and they can completely melt a parent’s heart with just one smile.
 What special creature holds such power?
 A girl!
 Once described as sugar and spice and everything nice, girls are now known for much more than sweetness.
 They can be strong-willed, with a fierce determination.
 Women have accomplished some amazing things.
 They have climbed Mount Everest, swum the English Channel, flown in outer space, served on the Supreme Court, won the Iditarod, won the Nobel Peace Prize, and even run for President of the United States.
 They have also fought for human rights and advocated for those in need.
-In fact, it was women who founded The Balanced Mind Foundation.
+In fact, it was women who founded The Balanced Mind Parent Network.
 Yes, girls and the women they become have shown that they can be successful in areas once dominated only by boys.

 The Iditarod Race is an extremely difficult dog sled race in Alaska.
 Those who enter it race their dog sleds over 1,160 miles in the ice and snow.
 Just finishing the race is a huge accomplishment.
 Susan Butcher not only finished the race but won it — four times!

 While proving that they can do anything they put their minds to, girls also value their uniqueness.
 Girls and boys are quite different — different not only in their physical and emotional makeup but also different in their challenges and ways of dealing with these.
 While both boys and girls can have bipolar disorder, the difference in their emotions, physical makeup and coping strategies can present a unique set of challenges for girls with bipolar disorder.
 The information presented here has been designed to help girls and young women identify and meet these special challenges.